Red Mahjong (2-4 players)

 Red Mahjong resembles gin rummy as well as a popular mahjong-like card game MHING except that Red Mahjong uses traditional tiles and a much simpler scoring.

 Despite its simplicity, Red Mahjong is a rich game of strategy that you can learn and start playing in 5 minutes!

-There are no rules' differences in a 2 player game, except that picking up discards for more players simpler with just 2 players - no more worrying about whether you're collecting for a pung or a chow.
+There are no rules' differences in a 2 player game, except for picking up discards for more players.
+The rules become simpler with just 2 players - no more worrying about whether you're collecting for a pung or a chow.

-The main difference with 2 players is in strategy: with 2 players, you can really go for the big scoring hands in a way you can't with more players.
+The main difference with 2 players is in the game's strategy: with 2 players, you can really go for the big scoring hands in a way you can't with more players.

 With just one opponent it can be quite a tight game: you have to watch your discards carefully.
 With more than 2 players, you can be less watchful with discards, but with just 2 players it really helps to watch what your opponent might be collecting.